RDycore/RDycore/docs/developer/ceed.md

 ## SWE physics with libCEED

-The libCEED version of RDycore's explicit time-integrator of the SWE solver has two `CeedOperator`:
+The libCEED version of RDycore's explicit time-integrator of the SWE solver has two [`CeedOperator`s](https://libceed.org/en/latest/api/CeedOperator/):

-1. `rdy->ceed_rhs.op_edges` : Computes fluxes across edges and it includes two sub-operators that correspond to:
+1. `rdy->ceed_rhs.op_edges` : This operator computes fluxes across edges, and includes "sub-operators" that handle internal edges and boundary edges separately.
-    - Internal edges,
-    - Boundary edges

-2. `rdy->ceed_rhs.src`: Opeator that computes the source terms including rainfall and terms associated with bed slope and bed friction.
+2. `rdy->ceed_rhs.src`: This operator computes source terms such as water added by rainfall and terms associated with bed slope and friction.

 ### `CeedOperator` for Internal Edges